grncdr/node-any-db/README.md

 **must** have an `adapter` property, and any other properties required by the specified adapters [createConnection][] method.

-See also: README notes for your chosen adapter ([MySQL](https://github.com/grncdr/node-any-db-mysql), [Postgres](https://github.com/grncdr/node-any-db-postgres), and [SQLite3](https://github.com/grncdr/node-any-db-sqlite3))
+See also: README for your chosen adapter ([MySQL](https://github.com/grncdr/node-any-db-mysql), [Postgres](https://github.com/grncdr/node-any-db-postgres), and [SQLite3](https://github.com/grncdr/node-any-db-sqlite3))